 More information on minimum language requirements and language test scores can be found at the programs doctoral programme information pages (Aalto Doctoral Programme in Science (SCI), Aalto Doctoral Programme in Electrical Engineering (ELEC), University of Helsinki) (see “Language requirements” and “demonstrating proficiency in English”).
 Please be prepared to check the eligibility requirements for doctoral studies and present additional documents in case you will proceed to the recruitment and apply for doctoral study right in Aalto University or University of Helsinki.

 When will the interviews take place?

-The top applicants will be invited for a remote interview in late August and September.
-We will notify all applicants about the recruitment result in September.
+The top applicants will be invited for a remote interview in late/early March.
+We will notify all applicants about the recruitment results in late March/early April.